-A new form of business education that links business competences with a grounding in liberal arts and sciences is essential argues a new book.
+A new form of business education that links business competencies with a grounding in liberal arts and sciences is essential, argues a new book.
 John Johnson reports.

 The business world is undergoing tectonic change.
 From tiny start-ups to megacorporations, businesses are rapidly evolving as globalisation and the information revolution continue to create massive and disruptive course that will only accelerate in coming years.

 As businesses seek to work more efficiently, increase profits and embrace corporate sustainability mandates, they need to react swiftly to the changes occurring around them.
 The old way of doing business – where silo departments worked autonomously and often for the good of their own group – no longer responds effectively or quickly enough.

 In this new reality, a new kind of business education is needed – a fusion of core business competencies with a thorough grounding in the liberal arts and sciences.
 Today’s business practitioners must have knowledge of communication, science and technology, world culture, language and psychology among other liberal skills in order to operate successfully in the highly matrixed, global environment of 21st-century business.

 Many business schools, however, have yet to adapt to the new principles required to prepare students for this business world, where training in the liberal arts and sciences can be just as crucial as traditional business studies.